 Heavy Traffic Poses Additional Risk to Bicyclists

 Schaumburg has gained renown for its commercial developments and is home to many corporate headquarters and offices belonging to giant companies.
-In addition, the Woodfield Mall is one of the largest malls in the country and the businesses nearby draw additional traffic.
+In addition, the Woodfield Mall is one of the largest malls in the country, and the businesses nearby draw additional traffic.

-The easiest way to decrease your chances of being involved in an accident is to avoid highly trafficked roads, if possible, but you may be forced at some point to share the road with motorists.
+The easiest way to decrease your chances of being involved in a bike accident is to avoid highly trafficked roads, if possible, but you may be forced at some point to share the road with motorists.

-Many of the laws mimic those of Illinois's Rules of the Road, but it is important to understand bicycle specific ordinances in order to protect your rights in the event that you are involved in an accident.
+Many of the laws mimic those of Illinois's Rules of the Road.
+Still, it is important to understand bicycle-specific ordinances to protect your rights if you are involved in a bike accident.

 - Unless riding on a path or road established specifically for bicycles, cyclists may only ride single file and must stay as far to the right as safely possible (Ordinance 73.12).

 - Safety equipment is required on all bicycles within Schaumburg's limits.
-The required equipment includes a headlamp, rear light or reflector, horn or bell and working brake (Ordinance 73.13).
+The required equipment includes a headlamp, rear light or reflector, horn or bell, and working brake (Ordinance 73.13).

 - You are not allowed to ride on the sidewalk within business districts and must signal pedestrians when planning to pass them while riding in districts where you may occupy the sidewalk (Ordinance 73.17).